 - Scalable for large groups: Sonetics’ broadcast mode lets larger groups (up to 99) connect in “listen-only” mode.
 Instructors have an open mic; students press the push-to-talk button to ask questions.

-- Active hearing protection: In each headset, personal sound dosimeters, stereo listen-through microphones and noise suppression technology provide an NRR of 20 dB plus protection from high impulse events such as gunshots, pile driving or jet engine starts.
+- Active hearing protection: In each headset, personal sound dosimeters, stereo listen-through microphones and noise suppression technology provide an NRR of 24dB plus protection from high impulse events such as gunshots, pile driving or jet engine starts.

 - Productive learning: Traditionally, trainers rely on books, videos and slide shows in a nondescript conference or quiet room.
 Then they expect trainees to retain and transplant that all of that knowledge to a work zone.
 Walking classrooms allow trainees to learn in context, so questions that arise in the field are answered during training instead of on the job.